WEBSITE AND SUPPLIER / CONTRACTOR PRIVACY NOTICE

 Where do we keep your data?

-Your information will only be stored within the United Kingdom and the EEA (European Economic Area)except where international transfers are authorised by law.
+Your information will only be stored within the United Kingdom except where international transfers are authorised by law.

 How long do we keep your personal information?

 We will only keep your personal information for as long as we need to for the purposes described above, including to meet any legal, accounting, reporting or regulatory requirements.
-More information is contained within our data retention policy and schedule which is available via our website (within Document Library)
+More information is contained within our data retention policy and schedule which is available via our website (within the ‘Documents’ section).

 How do we keep your personal information secure?